-When a person who receives the farmers' pension due to incapacity for work reaches the retirement age, KRUS may grant him/her the old-age pension ex officio.
-For this to happen, the person concerned must have sufficient qualifying period of pension insurance.
-The old-age pension granted ex officio will not be lower than the disability pension that the person has been receiving.
+When a person who receives the farmers' pension due to incapacity for work reaches the retirement age, KRUS may grant him or her the old-age pension ex officio, under condition of sufficient pension insurance period.
+Such a pension granted ex officio may not be lower than the pension received previously.

-In 2021, KRUS paid out an average of 184 thousand disability pensions every month, of which 12 thousand were pensions for disability resulting from an accident at agricultural work or an agricultural occupational disease.
-It means that accident pensions account for 6.5% of the total number of agricultural disability pensions.
+In 2022, KRUS paid out an average of 178 thousand disability pensions every month, of which 11.9 thousand pensions for disability resulting from an accident at agricultural work or an agricultural occupational disease.
+It means that accident pensions account for 6.7% of the total number of farmers' disability pensions.

-The structure of the pensions paid is as follows: 41% of farmers' pensions are temporary pensions, and 59% - permanent pensions.
+The structure of the paid out pensions is as follows: 41% of farmers' pensions are temporary pensions, and 59% - permanent pensions.

-In 2021, KRUS granted ca 50 thousand pensions, including ca 2 thousand disability pensions in respect of accident at work.
+In 2022, KRUS granted ca. 47 thousand disability pensions, of which 2 thousand pensions for disability resulting from an accident at agricultural work or an agricultural occupational disease.